The Cantos: XVII–XXX

 Originally, Pound conceived of Cantos XVII–XXVII as a group that would follow the first volume by starting with the Renaissance and ending with the Russian Revolution.
-He then added a further three cantos and the whole eventually appeared as A Draft of XXX Cantos in an edition of 200 copies.
 The major locus of these cantos is the city of Venice.

 Canto XVII opens with the words "So that", echoing the end of Canto I, and then moves on to another Dionysus-related metamorphosis story.
 The rest of the canto is concerned with Venice, which is portrayed as a stone forest growing out of the water.
 Cantos XVIII and XIX return to the theme of financial exploitation, beginning with the Venetian explorer Marco Polo's account of Kublai Khan's paper money.
-Canto XIX deals mainly with those who profit from war, returning briefly to the Russian Revolution, and ends on the stupidity of wars and those who promote them.
+Canto XIX deals mainly with those who profit from war, returning briefly to the Russian Revolution, and ends on the evil of wars and those who promote them.

 Canto XX opens with a grouping of phrases, words and images from Mediterranean poetry, ranging from Homer through Ovid, Propertius and Catullus to the Song of Roland and Arnaut Daniel.
 These fragments constellate to form an exemplum of what Pound calls "clear song".
 There follows another exemplum, this time of the linguistic scholarship that enables us to read these old poetries and the specific attention to words this study requires.
-Finally, this "clear song" and intellectual activity is implicitly contrasted with the inertia and indolence of the lotus eaters, whose song completes the canto.
+Finally, this "clear song" and intellectual activity is implicitly contrasted with the inertia and indolence of the lotus eaters.
 There are references to the Malatesta family and to Borso d'Este, who tried to keep the peace between the warring Italian city states.